TRUTH'S OWN HISTORIAN -- JILL LEPORE

 Lepore had spent a lifetime preparing.
 During a bookish childhood near Worcester, MA, she “just always wanted to be a writer.”
 College steered her from a math major to English.
 Two years as a secretary at Harvard Business School taught her the politics of the workplace, and sent her on to grad school in American Studies at Yale.

-There she fell in love.
-With a computer scientist whom she married, but also with the dusty, cluttered archives where history is forged.
+There she fell in love — with a computer scientist whom she married, but also with the dusty, cluttered archives where history is forged.
 “The work of the historian is not the work of the critic or of the moralist,” she writes.
 “It is the work of the sleuth and the storyteller, the philosopher and the scientist, the keeper of tales, the sayer of sooth, the teller of truth.”

 She was a quick study and an instant star.
 Her thesis on King Philip’s War, the first to present the Native-American perspective, won history’s prestigious Bancroft Prize.